Posts

 Image

-The Free Dictionary Urban Dictionary for Slang Cambridge Dictionary Merriam Webster
+The Free Dictionary Urban Dictionary for Slang Cambridge Dictionary Merriam Webster Kindle & Bookbub Build your library!
+NYT Word of the Day Grow your Vocabulary The Gutenberg Project

 Past participles as adjectives